Articles and Essays

 way out

-and there’s not way out.
+and there’s no way out.

 In the late 70s, Giorno’s poems grow increasingly personal and include gritty reports from New York’s broken-hearted gay underground.
 To my ears these pieces lose something in focusing more on his personal “I,” and become occasionally self-indulgent.
 Perhaps Giorno’s growth into a more personal poetics was a necessary part of his own path, but the poetry that results lacks the objective if hallucinatory realism of his earlier, more sampledelic work.
-Despite sticking with the Buddhist line over the decades, Giorno seems to have grown more comfortable with the “I” whose exlusive claim he practices to dissolve.
+Despite sticking with the Buddhist line over the decades, Giorno seems to have grown more comfortable with the “I” whose exclusive claim he practices to dissolve.
 It is his ability to inhabit both voices—the self and the no-self—that gives the best poems in the latter third of the book an air of wisdom that is both light and heavy, like the rainbow display in a slimy pool of oil you inevitably splash in as you hustle home late at night alone.

 51jk2uFGjGL._SL160_.jpgir?t=techgnosis-20&l=as2&o=1&a=159376204